teatearnd/survey-forms/README.md

 Survey Forms API
 ================

 Lightweight survey management and submission API written in Go.
-Uses SQLite for storage and JWT for authenticated endpoints.
+Uses SQLite for storage, Redis for caching, and JWT for authenticated endpoints.

 Quick summary
 -------------

 - HTTP server listening on port 8080
 - SQLite database stored at `./my.db` by default
+- Redis cache for cart functionality (defaults to `localhost:6379`)
-- JWT-based authentication for protected submission endpoints
+- JWT-based authentication for protected submission and cart endpoints

 Prerequisites
 -------------

-- Go 1.18+ installed
+- Go 1.26.1 or later
+- Redis server (for cart functionality)

 Getting started
 ---------------